 All expenditure included in the Financial Activity Statement is incurred in accordance with the provisions of the 2020-21 adopted budget or has been authorised in advance by Council where applicable.

-That Council NOTES the Financial Activity Statement for the period ended 30 September 2020 forming Attachment 1 to this Report.
+That Council NOTES the Financial Activity Statement for the period ended 30 September 2020 forming Attachment 1 to Report CJ172-11/20.

 To access this attachment on electronic document, click here: Attach7brf201110.pdf